htbkoo/piano-tribute-page/README.md

 # piano-tribute-page

-A tribute page for piano with parallax effect.
+A tribute page for piano with parallax effect, hosted as a [GitHub page](https://htbkoo.github.io/piano-tribute-page/).

 ### Background